mmikkel/UtilsMe-Craft/README.md

 # Utilities Me!
 Craft CMS plugin v.
 1.0

+**Notice: This plugin is made redundant by Craft 2.5+, which adds a link to the Utilities section in the CP footer.
+Utilities Me! is no longer maintained and will receive no updates or bug fixes going forward.**

 _Uncover the glory of the hidden Utilities CP section_

 Utilities Me! grants easy access to Craft’s hidden _Utilities_ CP section, by adding all of its subpages to Craft's CP settings.
 Utilities Me! also provides a nifty _nav tab_, which can be hidden via the plugin settings if it annoys you.